 Do not draw wrong conclusions from the fact that the classical Unix Philosophy (see https://en.wikipedia.org/wiki/Unix_philosophy) has a long tradition of decomposing functionality into separate layers, such as the distinction between passive filesystems and active metadata indexing.
-When some object advocates are merging these separate layers into one, and/or presenting some impressive slides, this is not an advantage.
-In contrary, there are disadvantages like hidden cartesian product multiplications occurring at (nested) architecture level, and possibly also in implementations.
+When some object advocates are merging these separate layers into one, this is not an advantage.
+In contrary, there are disadvantages like hidden cartesian products occurring at architecture level, and possibly also in implementations.